-As she gets older, I strive to continue to find creative ways to embed routines into our day-to-day life that cultivate peace and calm.
+As my daughter gets older, I strive to find creative ways to embed routines into our day-to-day life that cultivate peace and calm.
 After a two year hiatus, I’m finally beginning to practice meditation again.
-It’s a beautiful feeling to be able to come back to it…to have the tools in the back of my mind.
-I hope she feels this way, too.
+It’s a beautiful feeling to be able to come back to it, to have the tools and practices stored in my mind.

-Provide Exposure to Peaceful and Activist Centered Children’s Books: I expose my daughter to children’s books that show and speak PEACE with their illustrations, words, and simple narratives.
-Once she is speaking, children’s books are a gateway to create conversations, elicit change, and foster activism.
+I expose my daughter to children’s books that show and speak peace with their illustrations, words, and simple narratives.
+Once she is speaking, children’s books are a gateway to create conversations around difficult issues and foster activism.

 - Wood from great grandma’s house